 In order to cultivate cannabis for commercial purposes, a licence holder must register the particular genetic strain(s) they wish to cultivate with the ICA.
 Registration of genetic strains is granted through an approval process that involves the agronomical testing of each genetic strain that the licence holder wishes to grow for commercial purposes.
 This approval process is generally referred to as "characterization" (or the characterization process) and begins with the application to and grant by the ICA for a temporary licence to cultivate cannabis plants for scientific purposes.
-Any plants grown during the characterization process must be declared to the MJL.
-Any plants of a genetic strain that are eventually granted registration may be used by the licence holder for commercial purposes.
+Any plants grown during the characterization may be used by the licence holder for commercial purposes.
 Any plants of a genetic strain that are not registered, must be destroyed.